eduNEXT/xblock-discussion-grading/README.rst

     if they have the minimum number of participations in the discussion forum.
 If the learner does not have the minimum number of participations, the grade is 0
-  - **Average Participations**: The learner will receive a grade based on the average number of participations in the discussion forum.
+  - **Weighted Participations**: The learner will receive a grade based on the weighted number of participations in the discussion forum.
 The grade will be calculated as: (learner_participations / number of participations).
+The grade is rounded to the nearest integer.
 - **Maximum Attempts**: Allows the course author to set the maximum number of attempts that a learner can calculate the grade.
 If no value is set, the learner can calculate the grade as many times as they want.